openclarity/functionclarity/README.md

 ### Update verifier function configuration command detailed use

-The ```update-func-config``` command updates the runtime configuration of the verifier lambda function in the aws environment.
+The ```update-func-config``` command is usefull when you want to update configuration related to the verifier lambda.
+The command updates the runtime configuration of the verifier lambda function in the aws environment.
 ---

 **NOTE**: